Do you experience gaslighting in your workplace?

 It can be an incredibly frustrating experience, and it’s something that needs to be addressed.

-In this blog post, we’ll discuss what gaslighting is, how to identify if you’re being gaslighted, and how to respond to gaslighting at work.
+In this blog post, we’ll discuss what gaslighting is, how to identify if you’re being gaslighted, and how to respond and how to recover from gaslighting at work.

 We hope this information will help you navigate these difficult situations effectively.